 Comparison Table

-| Model | Best Fit | Compression | Cold Duration | Portability | Main Trade-Off |
+| Model | Best Fit | Compression | Cold Duration | Portability | Main Difference |

 |---|---|---|---|---|---|

-| Cube | Simple cold therapy | No | About 6 to 8 hours | Standard | Fewer advanced features |
+| Cube | Simple Cold Therapy | No | 6 To 8 Hours | Standard Plugged-In Use | Simple, Economical Cold-Only Setup |

-| Wave | Cold therapy plus compression | Yes | About 6 to 8 hours | Standard | Higher cost |
+| Wave | Cold Therapy Plus Compression | Yes | 6 To 8 Hours | Standard Plugged-In Use | Only Model Here With Active Compression |

 Which One Adds Compression, And When Does That Matter?

 Breg Polar Care Wave is the only model in this group that adds active compression.
+That makes it the clearest choice when the decision centers on cold compression rather than cold therapy alone.

 |---|---|---|

-| Compression | Wave | Only model with active compression |
+| Compression | Yes | No |

 Which Breg Machine Makes The Most Sense For Home Use?

-| Home Use Need | Best Match | Why |
+| Home-Use Priority | Best Match | Why |

 |---|---|---|

-| Premium setup | Wave | Adds active compression |
+| Cold Therapy Plus Compression | Wave | Only model here with active compression settings |

 Important Safety And Purchase Considerations Before Choosing

-Final Answer: Which Breg Machine Is Right?
+Final Answer: Which Breg Polar Care Machine Is Right?

 Login and Registration Form